Radiation Shielding and Collimators

 For many years Wolfmet has been the first choice for engineers requiring tungsten radiation shielding or tungsten collimators.
 One key reason for this is Wolfmet’s very high density; in fact it is more than 60% denser than lead, providing superior attenuation characteristics for x-ray and gamma radiation.

 As well as the superior attenuation, Wolfmet’s density also gives designers a significant advantage.
 It allows them to reduce the thickness of their shields and collimators whilst still providing the same protection as lead which is ideal for applications where space is restricted.
+Tungsten syringe shields can be manufactured with a reduction in thickness compared to lead, without compromising radiation protection.

 Wolfmet tungsten alloy can be machined with conventional CNC machines, allowing our team to manufacture a wide range of designs to customer requirements.
 Once in use Wolfmet is physical strong and dimensionally stable up to 1000°C, making it robust and long lasting.
 In addition, Wolfmet is easy to clean and non-toxic so there is no need for licensing or special handling precautions.